compose-x/ecs_composex/CONTRIBUTING.rst

 $ git push
 $ git push --tags

-AWS CodeCommit will build and run the tests
+AWS CodeBuild will build and run the tests